Design of generalized fractional order gradient descent method: Simulation Study

-As revealed in Fig. \ref{Fig 8} and Fig. \ref{Fig 9}, the proposed algorithms converge simultaneously in the $x$ and $y$ coordinate directions and the actual extreme points are reached, respectively.
-To give a more intuitive understanding, the convergence trajectories are displayed in Fig. \ref{Fig 10}.
+As revealed in Fig. \ref{Fig 6}, both the algorithm from \cite{Pu:2015TNNLS} and the proposed algorithms converge in the $x$ and $y$ coordinate directions.
+The solid cyan line manifests that the convergent point of the existing algorithm from \cite{Pu:2015TNNLS} is not equal to the real extreme point, which just coincides with the claim in \cite{Pu:2015TNNLS}.
+Luckily, all the three proposed algorithms converge to the real extreme points as expected.
+To give a more intuitive understanding, the convergence trajectories are displayed in Fig. \ref{Fig 7}.
 The iterative search process of $y$ plays faster than that of $x$, since the coefficient about $y$ is larger than that $x$ under the same condition.
-Extra simulation indicates that when the learning rates are set separately as $\mu_x$ and $\mu_y$ instead of $\mu$, the convergence on $x$ will speed up and the overshoot on $y$ will disappear with properly defined $\mu_x$, $\mu_y$.
+Besides, extra simulation indicates that when the learning rates are set separately as $\mu_x$ and $\mu_y$ instead of $\mu$, the convergence on $x$ will speed up and the overshoot on $y$ will disappear with properly selected $\mu_x$, $\mu_y$.

 Notably, the variable fractional orders are designed individually, namely,

 where $J_x(x,y) = {\big| {\frac{\partial }{{\partial x}}f\left( {x,y} \right)} \big|^2}$ and $J_y(x,y) = {\big| {\frac{\partial }{{\partial y}}f\left( {x,y} \right)} \big|^2}$.
 Actually, the order can also be designed uniformly